 Generally speaking, places at high altitudes may cause problems for people with lung diseases as their lungs will need to work much harder to breathe.
 The climate may also be a factor; if it’s too hot, you may get fatigued easily.
 Consider the terrain of your destination, how easy will it be to walk around or use a wheelchair?

 The further away you travel, the more you may need to consider: how easy is it to get oxygen delivered to your destination? will you need additional insurance? how would you cope if you needed medical assistance in another country?

-Speak to your healthcare team before planning any vacation, they’ll be able to advise you on the type of vacation you are physically up to.
+Speak to your health care team before planning any trip, they’ll be able to advise you on the type of trip you are physically up to.